i-c-stratigraphy/subcommission-jurassic/pages/International Jurassic Congress 2026.md

 permalink: /International Jurassic Congress 2026
 ---

-We invite anyone that works on Jurassic rocks to the
+We invite anyone that works on Jurassic rocks to

 **The 12th International Jurassic Congress on the Jurassic System** that will be held at Exeter University, Exeter, UK from the 29th June to 3rd of July 2026.